Nickysterling/MLP-Autoencoder/README.md

 # MNIST Autoencoder with PyTorch

+A PyTorch MLP autoencoder that compresses and reconstructs handwritten digits, demonstrating representation learning and latent space exploration.

 ## 1. Overview

-This project implements a **fully-connected (MLP) autoencoder** for the MNIST handwritten digits dataset.
-The model learns to compress (encode) and reconstruct (decode) digit images, and includes interactive scripts for:
+This project implements a fully-connected (MLP) autoencoder for the MNIST handwritten digits dataset.
+The model learns to compress (encode) and reconstruct (decode) images of handwritten digits.

+It includes interactive scripts for exploring different tasks:

 - **Dataset Visualization** – preview MNIST samples.
 - **Image Reconstruction** – view original and reconstructed digits.